-- 7.5.3.1 Personnel involved in the handling process shall maintain a high degree of personnel cleanliness. - 7.5.3.2 Personnel with cuts and wounds, if allowed to continue working, should ensure that the cuts and wounds be covered by suitable waterproof dressings. - 7.5.3.3 Personnel should observe a proper hand washing technique before start of handling activities, immediately after using the lavatories and after handling raw or contaminated products, goods and/ or cargo which could result in contamination of other products, goods and/ or cargo. - 7.5.3.4 If the personnel have come into contact with non-halal products, goods and/ or cargo, the personnel shall wear proper attire before handling the products, goods and/ or cargo and perform the sertu when needed.
+- 7.5.3.1 Personnel involved in the handling process shall maintain a high degree of personnel cleanliness. - 7.5.3.2 Personnel with cuts and wounds, if allowed to continue working, shall ensure that the cuts and wounds be covered by suitable waterproof dressings and placed in non-food handling section. - 7.5.3.3 Personnel should observe a proper hand washing technique before start of handling activities, immediately after using the lavatories and after handling raw or contaminated products and/or goods which could result in contamination of other products and/ or goods. - 7.5.3.4 If the personnel have come into contact with non-halal products and/ or goods, the personnel shall wear proper attire before handling the products and/or goods and perform the sertu when needed.